edgarvardanyan/pacman/README.md

 # Pacman
 ### The recreation of the classical game with pygame
 For running the game, clone the repository, make sure that pygame is installed on your environment and run the script.py file.

+Ghost determines the shortest path using the A* search algorithm.